Real1tyy/Prisma-Calendar/docs-site/docs/intro.md

 2.  **Upvote Existing Ideas**: If you see a feature request you'd like, give it a 👍 reaction.

 We prioritize development based on community demand, so your voice helps us build a better calendar for everyone.

+---

+## Credits & Acknowledgments

+Prisma Calendar is built using [FullCalendar](https://fullcalendar.io/), a powerful and flexible JavaScript calendar library.
+FullCalendar provides the robust calendar rendering engine that powers Prisma Calendar's views and interactions.
+We're grateful to the FullCalendar team for creating such an excellent foundation.